Does your child love to dress up as a superhero and conquer the world? Check out these children’s books about superheroes for her next adventure!

 Every parent who’s seen her child don a cape and mask know how being a superhero can be empowering.
-Suddenly, your child can face the bad guys, run like the wind, turn invisible and lift heavy objects.
+Suddenly, your child can face the bad guys, run like the wind, turn invisible, and lift heavy objects.

 I’ll often find my kids heading straight for their dress up box after coming home, ready to be whatever superhero is calling for them.

-Pretend play is an awesome way for kids to act out feelings and concepts they’re still grappling with.
+Pretend play is an awesome way for them to act out feelings and concepts they’re still grappling with.
 The emotions could be something as simple as overcoming a fear of jumping from a high place to more complex such as understanding the meaning of good and bad.

-So when I bring home children’s books about superheroes, my kids can’t wait to dive in and start reading.
+When I bring home children’s books about superheroes, my kids can’t wait to dive in and start reading.

 In Even Superheroes Have Bad Days, they learn that everyone feels out of sorts sometimes, while in Ten Rules of Being a Superhero, they see exactly what it takes to be a superhero.
+Superheroes Are Everywhere by our vice president shows that we can all make the world a better place.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.